-Student assignment: How to enable 2-factor authentication and Single Sign On for WordPress blogs?
+This brief tutorial shows students and new users how to enable 2-factor authentication and Single Sign On for WordPress blogs.

 One great way to protect your WordPress blogs from brute force attacks and other unauthorized access is to enable 2-factor authentication.

 Two-factor authentication is a security measure that identifies a user by means of passwords as well as something unique to that user, like a phone number.

 When a user enable 2-factor authentication and single sign on, the user must type his/her password and well as the authentication code sent to the users mobile device.

 If an attacker gain access to your password, he/she will also need you mobile device in order to access WordPress as you.
 He/she will not able to gain access to your WordPress CMS with just only a password.

 This brief tutorial is going to show you how to enable this additional security measure to hardened WordPress security.

 Step 1: Sign up for WordPress.com account